biosails/pheniqs/docs/glossary.md

 : Read [segments](#segment) from multiple [read groups](#read_group) are written to the same file.
 A file contains multiple segments from each read.
 Read segments are consecutive and in order which implies the GO property of the [@HD header tag](#hd_header_tag) is set to `query`.
 This layout can be more efficient for SAM based formats.
 Although writing combined output to [FASTQ](#fastq) is supported, the lack of standardized meta data encoding in FASTQ makes this impractical in real world scenarios.

 <a name="read_group" />Read Group
-: For detailed semantics of the various read group fields you should consult the [sequence alignment map format specification](https://samtools.github.io/hts-specs/SAMv1.pdf).
+: A set of reads that were generated from a single run of a sequencing instrument.
+Read groups are identified in the SAM/BAM/CRAM file by a number of tags that are defined in the official SAM specification.
+In the simple case where a single library preparation derived from a single biological sample was run on a single lane of a flowcell, all the reads from that lane run belong to the same read group.
+When multiplexing is involved, then each subset of reads originating from a separate library run on the same lane will constitute a separate read group.
+For detailed semantics of the various read group fields you should consult the [sequence alignment map format specification](https://samtools.github.io/hts-specs/SAMv1.pdf).

 <a name="fi_auxiliary_tag" />FI auxiliary tag
 : The [one based](#one_based_coordinate) index of a [segment](#segment) in the [read](#read).